-- Benefits and Compensation: February 14, 2022, and March 30, 2022 - Staff presented Health Insurance information and proposed wage increases, including the introduction of COLA increases and market adjustments. - The Benefits and Compensation Committee in the March meeting recommended a 7% COLA increase and recommended the proposed changes to the sworn and civilian market adjustments. - Finance Committee: April 15, 2022, and May 6, 2022 - Chief Burchett presented the Budget Message and CFO Hill provided an overview of the budget to Finance Committee Members at the April Meeting - Staff presented to the Finance Committee each portion of the proposed budget and provided an opportunity for discussion during the May meeting.
-Three changes were recommended for the Tentative Budget, including a 6% COLA. - Board of Directors: May 17, 2022 - The Finance Committee and Chief Burchett presented the Tentative Budget to the Board of Directors for their approval. - Board of Directors: June 21, 2022 - A Public Hearing was held, and the Board of Directors voted to adopt the Final Budget for FY22/23
+• Benefits and Compensation: February 14, 2022, and March 30, 2022

+- Staff presented Health Insurance information and proposed wage increases, including the introduction of COLA increases and market adjustments. - The Benefits and Compensation Committee in the March meeting recommended a 7% COLA increase and recommended the proposed changes to the sworn and civilian market adjustments.

+Finance Committee: April 15, 2022, and May 6, 2022

+- Chief Burchett will present the Budget Message and CFO Hill will provide an overview of the budget to Finance Committee Members at the April Meeting - Staff will walk the Finance Committee through each portion of the proposed budget at the May meeting, providing opportunity for discussion.

+Board of Directors: May 17, 2022 @ 0730 hrs.

+- The Finance Committee and Chief Burchett will present the tentative budget to the Board of Directors for their approval. - Board of Directors: June 21, 2022 @ 0730 hrs. - Chief Burchett will propose any amendments to the tentative budget for Board consideration. - A Public Hearing will be held, and the Board of Directors will vote to adopt the Final Budget with the proposed amendments (if any).